Hearing loops becoming more popular, thanks to increased advocacy

 You may have noticed some venues have installed induction loop systems, an inexpensive fix with the potential to help millions of people hear more clearly.
 Those that have had the opportunity to take advantage of this technology say it is life changing.
 Unfortunately, loop systems aren’t as widely used as they should be, although that may be changing due to increased advocacy in recent years.

 A hearing loop is basically a loop of insulated copper wire that encircles a space.
 Using a venue’s P.A. or other audio system, the wire generates a magnetic field throughout the looped space which is then transferred directly to a wearer's hearing aids or cochlear implants with no inconvenient headphones necessary.
-The only requirement is a T-coil inside the hearing aid or cochlear implant processor.
+The only requirement is a telecoil, or t-coil, inside the hearing aid or cochlear implant processor.
 A user simply presses a button for instant connection to the venue’s sound system.

 Loop systems have multiple advantages: